 Over the two years of shooting this book, I always felt that I needed more images.
-One cannot cover the nearly 8,000 miles of the Lewis & Clark Trail and not feel like you have missed a great deal.
+One cannot cover nearly 8,000 miles of the Lewis & Clark Trail and not feel like you have missed a great deal.
 Especially a photographer, who sees each day, each minute sometimes, in a different light.
-But eventually, after traveling over 30,000 miles and crisscrossing the country several times, experiencing three flat tires, and traveling to some unbelievably beautiful sites, I have assembled a small selection of the approximately 6,000 images into one book.
+But eventually, after traveling over 30,000 miles and crisscrossing the country several times, experiencing three flat tires, and traveling to some unbelievably beautiful sites, I have assembled a small selection of the approximately six thousand images into one book.
 I hope it portrays the American landscape as the truly beautiful and inspiring place it still is.
 The true wilderness areas are disappearing at an alarming rate as humankind closes in on its borders.
 It is a testament to us that we have not consumed all of the natural beauty around us.
+Yet, the earth still offers many fine places to find solitude.
 We have used the earth for our use, and yet protected it, at times, from total destruction.
-Therefore, there are still many places where you can go, and if even for a bit, find solitude in quiet undisturbed areas and be taken back to a time and place where you can imagine what it might have been like 200 years ago to travel by water and by foot across one of the most diverse landscapes of the world.
+Therefore, there are still many places where you can go, and if even for a bit, find quiet undisturbed areas and be taken back to a time and place where you can imagine what it might have been like 200 years ago to travel by water and by foot across one of the most diverse landscapes of the world.